Pedersen process: History

 The Pedersen Process was invented by Harald Pedersen in the 1920s and used in Norway for over 40 years before shutting down due to the Pedersen Process being less economically competitive than the Bayer Process.
 However, it is believed a modern Pedersen process could be economically viable with "low-quality" bauxite, as even though "low-quality" bauxite has less alumina in the form of trihydrate gibbsite, it has more iron oxide which would be converted to pig iron in the smelting process instead of red mud.

-Aluminum Smelting
+Use in aluminum production

-In most of today's smelting, Aluminum ore, also known as bauxite, is first smelted into alumina through the Bayer Process.
-This step could be replaced by the Pedersen process -- either result in alumina.
+In most of today's primary aluminium production, aluminum ore, also known as bauxite, is first processed into alumina through the Bayer Process.
+This step could be replaced by the Pedersen process—either result in alumina.
 Unlike the smelting processes of iron and coal into steel or copper and tin into bronze, which require thermal energy, alumina must be smelted with electrical energy.
-This is done through the Hall–Héroult process, producing 99.5–99.8% pure aluminum.
+This is done through the Hall–Héroult process that produces 99.5–99.8% pure aluminum from alumina.